Last updated April 9, 2026

 1. Dive In

-There’s no better, nor simpler, way to take in the benefits of water than just to get right in it.
-Whether you’re in a cold location to enjoy the benefits of a cold plunge ocean dip, or if you’re in warmer climates and want to do a little puja cleansing exercise, diving into the ocean and water can be invigorating, refreshing and a way to calm your entire body.
+There’s no better, nor simpler, way to take in the benefits of water than to get right in it.
+A cold plunge ocean dip can wake up every nerve in your body, while warmer waters invite something gentler, like a puja cleansing exercise.
+Either way, getting in calms your entire body.

 2. Meditation Beach Walks